reanimus/MPRIS-WebSocketsNotifier/README.md

 A simple Python webserver to notify WebSockets clients of MPRIS client notifications.

 Makes use of a modified version of [dnarvaez/gwebsockets](https://github.com/dnarvaez/gwebsockets) updated to support Python 3 and handle some edge cases better.
+A lot of the DBUS-related code uses the [MPRIS example from VLC](https://www.videolan.org/developers/vlc/extras/misc/mpris.py) as a reference.

 ## Dependencies
 - Python 3